BrentVanCalsteren/JavaNeuralNet/readme.md

 #  Renewing RNN from Scratch in Java project -> goal is implementing other architecture's as well
 ## Focus right now

-- RNN IS MOSTLY DONE ☕
+- RNN ONLY NEED STREAMLINING 🤠
-- CNN next?
+- CNN IS GETTING THERE 🐦
 - LSTM-GRU (gru replacing lstm?)
 - transformer 🧢